Housing in Aix

 Students in student residence apartments will live in furnished communal residence halls with other IAU students and alongside local and international students studying in Aix-en-Provence.
 The student residence apartments are located throughout the city and are within convenient access to grocery stores, shops, restaurants, and pharmacies.

 In student residence apartments, bedrooms are typically double or triple occupancy.
 No meals are included with student residence apartments, so students are responsible for all meal costs and preparation.
 Students will have access to a fully equipped and shared kitchen.
-Students are responsible for all laundry costs, keeping their residence apartments clean and for all associated cleaning costs.
-The student residence apartments include access to wifi, bed linens and towels, and will have shared laundry facilities or be within walking distance to a laundromat.
+Students are responsible for all laundry costs, keeping their residence apartments clean and for all costs associated with cleaning and repairs.
+The student residence apartments include access to Wi-Fi, bed linens and towels, and will have shared laundry facilities or be within walking distance to a laundromat.

 Devenir Famille d'Accueil

 L’Institute for Americain Universities et l’American College of the Mediterranean reçoivent des étudiants américains ou étrangers pour des séjours de plusieurs semaines ou plusieurs mois et recherchent des familles d’accueil chaleureuses, prêtes à partager leur vie quotidienne contre dédommagement.
-Pour tous renseignements supplémentaires, voyez ici.
+Pour tous renseignements supplémentaires, vous pouvez écrire à l’équipe logement de l’IAU: logement.aix@iau.edu.